abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-23-algorithms-in-ml.md

 ## Supervised Learning

 In supervised learning, we have the outcome defined in the form of a variable and the objective is to reach as close as possible to this outcome variable (dependent variable).
 For this purpose, we use a lot of external information that might help us determine what the value of this outcome variable could be.
 We call these external factors as predictors or independent variables.
 These models are of two types i.e. **Regression and Classification**.
-For achieving our objective, we define an error metric and try to minimize it.
+For achieving our objective, we define an error metric (that tells us the difference between actual and predicted values) and try to minimize it.

 Regression Models have continuous variable as outcome while classification Models are defined for categorical outcome variables.